 What does Open Cages gain from your work?

-No experience is required for this role.
+No campaigning or leadership experience is required for this role.
 We are mostly interested in finding smart, hard working people with values aligned to ours.
 Experience can be gained and knowledge can be learned.

 What do we require from you?